xizzat/gekko/README.md

-# Gekko
+# Gekko with integrated quasar UI

-## donate if you like this fork:
+*donate if you like this fork:*
 If you like the ported UI, drop me some coins for coffee ;)

-BTC: 191hR9AftcrGH2Vb29ogPBoUjFowsvAMrk
+*BTC: 191hR9AftcrGH2Vb29ogPBoUjFowsvAMrk*

 ![Gordon Gekko](http://mikevanrossum.nl/static/gekko.jpg)